Polycyclic aromatic hydrocarbon: Human exposure

-Environmental pollution and degradation
+Environmental pollution

 Crude oil on a beach after a 2007 oil spill in Korea.

 PAHs typically disperse from urban and suburban non-point sources through road runoff, sewage, and atmospheric circulation and subsequent deposition of particulate air pollution.
 Soil and river sediment near industrial sites such as creosote manufacturing facilities can be highly contaminated with PAHs.
 Oil spills, creosote, coal mining dust, and other fossil fuel sources can also distribute PAHs in the environment.

 Two- and three-ringed PAHs can disperse widely while dissolved in water or as gases in the atmosphere, while PAHs with higher molecular weights can disperse locally or regionally adhered to particulate matter that is suspended in air or water until the particles land or settle out of the water column.
 PAHs have a strong affinity for organic carbon, and thus highly organic sediments in rivers, lakes, and the ocean can be a substantial sink for PAHs.